davidilic/EShop-Ecommerce/README.md

 # EShop
-EShop - A single page ecommerce app created with React.
+EShop - A single page ecommerce app created with the MERN stack.

 Site is deployed on [here](https://pair-up--project.herokuapp.com/).